MtnBiker/bphealth/README.md

 Check that sign up creates a new account that doesn't allow access to others' data.

-stattime record not being used.
-Can remove
+stattime record not being used in main db.
+Can remove or change so it is updated

 Had to use CDN in application.html.erb.